-- Cherry in Planet Terror wears El Ray's leather jacket, much to his chargrin since she left him and he was searching for it for months.
+- Cherry in Planet Terror wears El Ray's leather jacket, much to his chagrin, since she left him and he was searching for it for months.

 Live Action TV

 - In The Dark Side of Nowhere, there's a gender reversal of this.
-Girls wearing their boyfriend's letter-jacket to signify that they are together is a custom in their high-school, but where protagonist Jason gets together with his athletic tomboy love interest, he wears her letter-jacket.
+Girls wearing their boyfriend's letter jacket to signify that they are together is a custom in their high-school, but when protagonist Jason gets together with his athletic tomboy love interest, he wears her letter jacket.